-Recently, frugal friends Priscilla {who owns her own cleaning company}, Gaye, and Amanda shared their Homemade Glass Cleaner recipes with me.
+Frugal friends Priscilla {who owns her own cleaning company}, Gaye, and Amanda shared this Homemade Glass Cleaner with Vinegar recipe with me on The Frugal Girls Facebook page, so I was excited to put it to the test!

 - 1 cup Water